 Structural variant detection.

-eletions.
+Deletions.
 For deletions variants generated with LUMPY (Layer et al. 2014) the breakpoints for each deletion were defined as a pair of probability distributions derived from split-pair and split-read alignment discordance.
 Overlapping breakpoints were clustered and when probabilities were supported by both independent read-type sources a predicted SV is returned.
 When determining which breakpoints delineating a deletion that were shared among samples we required the multi-read type support evidence to be contained within a given breakpoint and only returned shared deletions that matched exactly the deletion sequence coordinate boundaries defined in each vervet at a minimum of any three independent vervet samples.
 Only these LUMPY deletions denoting a CNVnator read depth of <1.5 were retained for further analysis.
 The LUMPY deletions for each vervet were filtered to extract deletions ranging from 500bp to 1Mb in size and then genotyped using CNVnator for each of the LUMPY calls.
 A gene was considered altered by a deletion event if the collective breakpoints of each deletion intersected with any vervet exon sequence.

 Segmental duplications.
 We evaluated the overall sequencing performance of the raw reads and we demarcated the regions of the reads that displayed the best qualities.
 The estimated levels of duplicated reads raw reads were mapped using BWA (Li and Durbin 2010) to the ChlSab1.1 reference and PCR duplicates were removed using PicardTools (http://broadinstitute.github.io/picard/).
 Subsequently, non-duplicated Illumina reads were clipped into two 36bp length reads (covering positions 10-45 and 46-81, and thus avoiding the inclusion of the lower-quality ends of the reads) to improve the mapping efficiency in the boundaries of repetitive regions.
 Chromosomes were partitioned into 36bp kmers (with adjacent kmers overlapping 5bp) and these kmers were mapped against the ChlSab1.1 assembly using mrsFast (Hach et al. 2014) to account for multi-mapping.
 Over-represented K-mers, defined as those K-mers with more than 20 mappings into the assembly, were additionally masked (Supplemental Fig. S9).